Protecting Your Youth Athlete With Braces

 What is the best mouthguard for athletes with braces?

 Experts agree that a thin, custom-fit mouthguard is the best choice for protection for athletes with braces.
-The Game On mouthguard has been developed with the assistance of dental professionals and polymer experts, and it’s the only sports mouthguard to have earned the American Dental Association’s Seal of Acceptance.
+The Game On mouthguard has been developed with the assistance of dental professionals and polymer experts, and it’s the first sports mouthguard to have earned the American Dental Association’s Seal of Acceptance.